-Monitor Partial Reconfiguration via Debug Cores
+Monitor Dynamic Function eXchange via Debug Cores

-Vivado debug cores have been inserted in this design, allowing you to monitor activity during partial reconfiguration events.
+Vivado debug cores have been inserted in this design, allowing you to monitor activity during Dynamic Function eXchange events.
 A key detail for configuring via the ICAP is to have prepared the partial bitstreams with the right bit and byte ordering for each .bin file.

-5. In the Vivado Hardware Manager, refresh the device to find all the Vivado Debug cores.
-There are three ILA cores, one VIO core and one MIG core in this design.

-- 6. In one of the ILA core windows, click the Specify the probes file links to find Bitstreams/top_count_up_shift_right.ltx.
-Click OK then Refresh. - 7.
+- 5. In the Vivado Hardware Manager, refresh the device to find all the Vivado Debug cores.
+There are three ILA cores, one VIO core and one MIG core in this design. - 6.
+Right-click the part in Hardware Menu, and select Hardware Device Properties.
+In the General tab, point the probes file to Bitstreams/top_count_up_shift_right.ltx. - 7.
 In hw_ila_2, click the + to add probes in the Trigger Setup window. - 8.
 Select SLOT_2_ICAP_i_1[31:0] and click OK.
 Change the Radix to [H] for hexidecimal. - 9.
 Set the trigger in the Trigger Settings window to a value of 5599_AA66, which is the configuration sync word, bit-swapped. - 10.
 Set the trigger position in the Settings window to 980. - 11.
 Select the Run Trigger button in the Hardware Manager GUI.